-METALS AND JEWELRY (COLLEGE PREP)
+METALS AND JEWELRY

-ART241-SEMESTER 1 ART242-SEMESTER 2 OPEN TO 9-10-11-12 ONE SEMESTER
+ART241-SEMESTER 1 ART242-SEMESTER 2 OPEN TO: 9-10-11-12 ONE SEMESTER PREREQUISITE: ART AND DESIGN CREDIT: COLLEGE PREP

-In this course students will be introduced to the principles of design as applied to metalwork and jewelry.
+In this course students will be introduced to the principles of design as applied to metalwork, wire and jewelry.
 Students will learn to cut, file, texture and polish metal pieces.
 They will also solder with a torch and set a cabochon stone.

-ADVANCED DRAWING, PAINTING AND STUDIO ART (COLLEGE PREP)
+ADVANCED DRAWING, PAINTING AND STUDIO ART

-ART621-SEMESTER 1 ART622-SEMESTER 2 OPEN TO 10-11-12 ONE SEMESTER
+ART621-SEMESTER 1 ART622-SEMESTER 2 OPEN TO: 10-11-12 ONE SEMESTER

-PREREQUISITE: ART AND DESIGN AND TWO OF THE FOLLOWING COURSES:

-DRAWING, PAINTING OR STUDIO ART
+PREREQUISITE: ART AND DESIGN AND TWO OF THE FOLLOWING COURSES: DRAWING, PAINTING OR STUDIO ART